Discover WebAuthn Level 3 client capabilities via getClientCapabilities() to improve passkey integration, enhance UX &streamline authentication flows.

 from future authentication ceremonies.

-As the WebAuthn Level 3 standard is still in draft status, the adoption of the new client capabilities is not yet widespread.
+As the WebAuthn Level 3 standard is still in draft status, adoption of these new client capabilities is not yet fully widespread.
 Different browsers have been gradually implementing these features, but support varies.
-Currently, only Safari 17.4+ and Chrome 131 (behind flag and will ship with Chrome 133) has support for WebAuthn client capabilities.
-Below is an overview of the availability across major browsers:
+Below is an updated overview of availability across the major browsers referenced above:

 Browser | Version Supporting Client Capabilities | Notes |